morlzappoch/morley-search-engine-/README.md

 # Morley Search Engine & Cloud Database Platform
-I’m also under attack I believe it’s a major company for my code I developed with Anthropic Claude in under 45 minutes © 2026 Morley Moses Apooch.
+I’m also under attack I believe it’s a major company for my code I developed with Anthropic Claude in under 45 minutes directing clause to write code uncopywrited code and then write my application
+© 2026 Morley Moses Apooch.
 All Rights Reserved.
 See `LICENSE.md`.
 A fully functional, dependency-free full-text search engine with an embedded document database and a web front end — runs anywhere Node.js